HOW TO STRUCTURE YOUR CALISTHENICS TRAINING

-There's plenty more viable splits; straight arm/bent arm, sport specific, hell you could even go Left/Right side of the body for the laterally divided among us (wouldn't recommend it).
-But wither way, choose one, write it down, move on.
+There's plenty more viable splits, sport-specific, vertical/horizontal push/pull training, hell you could even go Left/Right side of the body for the laterally divided among us (I wouldn't recommend it).
+But either way, choose one, write it down, move on.

 WHAT ABOUT LEGS LT DAN?

-One of the fundamental flaws of Calisthenics is it's distinct lack of leg dominant exercises.
-Spend too long walking on your hands and you'll have the shoulders of Arnold Schwarzenegger with the legs of Heather Mills McCartney.
+One of the fundamental flaws of Calisthenics is its distinct lack of leg dominant exercises.
+Spend too long walking on your hands and you'll have the shoulders of Arnold Schwarzenegger with the legs of Lieutenant Dan.

-My lesson here is to train legs to a similar volume as the upper body (for me that's 3 x p/w), healthily interspersed between upper body workouts, so while my arms rest my legs work, and vice versa.
+My lesson here is to train legs to a similar volume as the upper body (for me that's 3 x p/w), interspersed between upper body workouts, so while the arms rest the legs work, and vice versa.